 |From the left: Julia Easterlin, Enrico de Trizio, Chucho Valdés, Katie Bilinski, and John Hull.
 Cuban pianist Valdés met with the Berklee students at his home.|

 The rigor of Berklee can lead to a sort of tunnel vision for students focused completely on their own instrument or major.
 But in December, Berklee's Interarts Ensemble went to Cuba, and the group saw firsthand how different types of music and art can be strongly connected.
 The trip was shepherded by Electronic Production and Design Professor Neil Leonard.

 "Cuban folkloric culture is by definition interdisciplinary art," says Leonard.
 "There's dance, recitation, music, food, clothing, and installation.
-The bembé is interdisciplinary art in one of its really ancient forms."
+The bembé [a Yoruban religious ceremony incorporating drumming, singing, and dancing] is interdisciplinary art in one of its really ancient forms."

 The four members of the Interarts ensemble-students John Hull, Katie Bilinski, and Julia Easterlin, and alumnus Enrico de Trizio-make a far more modern form of interdisciplinary art, using laptops, iPads, looping pedals, and mixing boards for instruments.